 Gular or Cluster fig tree is a sacred, large tree distributed throughout India.
 It is one of the tree of four trees of the Nalpamara or Nalpamaram in Ayurveda (other three are Ficus microcarpa/Plaksah, Ficus relegiosa/Peepal, Ficus benghalensis/Bargad).
 Goolar tree leaves, fruits, root and bark are used to treat various diseases.

-The latex is applied topically on cuts, boils, muscular pain, pimples, scabies, haemorrhoids etc. The fruits are edible and full of nutrition.
+The latex is applied topically on cuts, boils, muscular pain, pimples, scabies, haemorrhoids, etc. The fruits are edible and full of nutrition.
 Fruits are cooling, cardiac tonic and useful in urinary diseases, bile disorders, menstrual disorders.
-The leaves fresh juice or decoction is used in treatment of many diseases.
+The leaves fresh juice or decoction is used in the treatment of many diseases.
 The description of Udumbara or Gular tree is even given in Ved.
 Rig Veda mentions it as a tree that cures piles, internal wounds, removes impurities from blood, worms from alimentary canal.
 Atharvaveda describes its usefulness in skin diseases like leprosy, sinus, oedema, impurities of blood and in piles.
-Bhavaprakasha mentions it is useful in treatment of pimples and wounds.
+Bhavaprakasha mentions it is useful in the treatment of pimples and wounds.

 - Kingdom: Plantae

 - Family: Moraceae

 - Sanskrit: Apushpaphalasambandha, Audumbaram, Brahmavriksha, Haritaksha, Hemadugdha, Shetavalkala, Udumbara, Yajnaphala